 A while ago, I wrote an introduction to Teeline shorthand post.
-As it’s a popular post, which brings a steady flow of visitors to the blog, I thought I’d revisit the subject with five tips on increasing your shorthand speed.
+As it’s a popular post, which brings a steady flow of visitors to the blog, I thought I’d revisit the subject with five tips to help you increase shorthand speed.
 My own experience is in Teeline shorthand, but these general principles can be applied to other methods too, such as Pitman’s.

 Practice, practice and more practice.
 Shorthand tutors usually recommend around an hour a day spent perfecting outlines and dictation.
 The more time you give shorthand, the more success you’ll have with it.
 From personal experience, if you can’t manage an hour a day, it’s better to practice little and often than for hours on end.
 I sometimes found after an extended time period you tend to question why a word has a certain outline, and get bogged down in unnecessary details.
 Try practicing for 30 minutes a day to keep the theory fresh in your mind.